 #HalfMyDAF

-Please take a look at the instructions for donors and nonprofits and get inspired by the list of grants made in 2020, 2021, 2022, 2023 and 2024 as they come in!
+Please take a look at the instructions for donors and nonprofits and get inspired by the list of grants made in 2020, 2021, 2022, 2023, 2024, and 2025.

 Thank you for being part of the #HalfMyDAF movement and putting charitable dollars to work — now.

-The Donors behind #HalfMyDAF
+The Funders behind #HalfMyDAF

 Jennifer and David Risher